• About

 In this blog, we will explore the origin story, criteria, and impact of the Michelin Guide in France, and what it looks like today.

-So, the Michelin Guide was first published in 1900 by brothers Andrรฉ and Edouard Michelin, the founders of the Michelin tire company that I mentioned above.
+So, the Michelin Guide was first published in 1900 by brothers André and Edouard Michelin, the founders of the Michelin tire company that I mentioned above.
 At first, it was a practical resource for motorists, with information on maps, tire repair, car mechanics, and, interestingly, where to find a good meal or accommodation.
-The michelin brothers recognized that encouraging people to travel more would boost tire sales, so they started providing useful travel information.
+The Michelin brothers recognized that encouraging people to travel more would boost tire sales, so they started providing useful travel information in the form of a Michelin Guide.

 Michelin inspectors, who remain anonymous to maintain objectivity, evaluate restaurants based on five different categories: